 - Students are expected to behave, both on and off campus, in a manner consistent with Carondelet High School’s core values.
 Any conduct both in and out of school that reflects negatively upon the reputation of Carondelet High School may be subject to disciplinary action, including suspension from competitive and extra-curricular activities, school suspension, and or expulsion.
 Disruptive behavior and/or violations of Carondelet’s core values and behavioral guidelines on retreats may result in a phone call home to parents/guardians and/or the removal of a student from the retreat by the parent/guardian.

-- Behavioral policies and guidelines can be found on our Student Handbook on pages 36-41.
+- Behavioral policies and guidelines can be found in Section 4 of our Student Handbook.

 - Students seen with a phone will be required to turn it into a chaperone.
 If students do not comply with this, they will be removed and sent home with a parent/guardian.

-- The Class of 2029 met with Campus Ministry on Friday, August 31 to go over retreat details and discuss behavioral expectations.
-Please review the different kinds of energy that are appropriate for various retreat activities with your student.
-There will be times when they are invited to be energetic, loud, and silly, and also times when they are invited to be quiet, still, and reflective.
+- Campus Ministry staff will meet with the Class of 2030 to go over retreat details and discuss behavioral expectations.
+They will hear about the variety of retreat activities and what behavior is expected for each—at times they will be invited to be energetic, loud, and silly, and also times when they will be invited to be quiet, still, and reflective.
+Please review these different kinds of energy that are appropriate for various retreat activities with your student.
 In all cases, respect and positive attitudes are foundational expectations and students will be removed from the retreat if this expectation cannot be met.
 We are counting on each student to help build a positive, inclusive, and welcoming environment for their peers.

 Health and Safety:

-- Food served will be pasta, garlic bread, varieties of chips, granola bars, cookies, fruit, bagels, cream cheese, and donut holes.
-Please email Rick Grand-Lejano if arrangements need to be made to accommodate dietary needs.
+- Food served will be pasta, garlic bread, varieties of chips, granola bars, cheese sticks, yogurt tubes, cookies, and fruit.
+Please email Edie Payne if arrangements need to be made to accommodate dietary needs.

-- If your student has an injury or may need to sit out of activities that are physically active (running, dancing, etc.), crowded, or loud, please email Rick Grand-Lejano to make arrangements for school staff and retreat leaders to support your student’s well-being.
+- High-energy, active activities make up the majority of this retreat (e.g., running, throwing, jumping, dancing, etc.).
+If your student has an injury or any reason that they may need to sit out of situations that are crowded, loud, or physically active, please email Edie Payne to make arrangements for school staff and retreat leaders to support your student’s well-being.

 Contact Information: